MaksimLozovskii/AI-IMAGE-RANKER/README.md

 As the ticket development progresses, the ticket moves from:
 **not started -> in development -> Awaiting UI review -> in development -> Awaiting code review -> beta testing -> Released and monitored**

-# First steps
+- #✅ Start a ticket

 1) Go to the "Issues" tab and find a ticket to do, for example here is one which was just created and can be taken:
 2) Click on the ticket and under the assignees tab click on your github profile, this way you will assign yourself to the ticket;
 3) Under the "Labels" select the "In development" label and delete the "Not started" label.
-This way you will tell everyone that you have taken the ticken;
+This way you will tell everyone that you have taken the ticket

-Now you can start preparing the files and the development environment;

-**File structure**
+- #✅ Create project folder on local machine with the name of your ticket

 CREATE a folder in a convinient place on your computer and give it the name of the ticket (ticket name is before the ": Implement Human Instruction" in the issues tab)

 OPEN the folder, right click inside it and click on "Git Bash Here"